bharathi9/RepData_PeerAssessment1/PA1_template.md

 ##        288        288
 ```

 The 288 for each day is the same as the total number of 5 minute intervals in a 24 hour period.
+A good fill in for these missing values would be the average number of steps taken during each 5 minute interval across all days.
+For intervals where most of the days there are no steps (early in the morning and late at night), formatting the average of the steps as integer makes it zero.
+So that the number of steps taken during that interval reflects the more frequent data for that interval, which is zero.

 ```r